rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     You should have received a copy of the GNU General Public License along with libdnf.
 If not, see <https://www.gnu.org/licenses/>.

-..
-TODO(jkolarik): Fix --disableexcludes references, the option is dropped now.

 .. _dnf5_conf-label:

 ##############################